Revenue Growth: Why it’s Important and Key Drivers

 Why Does Revenue Growth Matter?

-A McKinsey study found that revenue and economic profit growth positively correlate with delivering higher Total Shareholder Returns.
+A McKinsey study found that revenue and economic profit growth positively correlate with delivering higher long-term total shareholder returns.

 Additionally, revenue growth often leads to higher earnings-per-share (EPS) because EPS growth is driven by revenue growth, margin expansion, and inadvertently through share buybacks.